chandran-jr/Violence-Alert-System/Violence Detection/Readme.md

 ## NON-VIOLENT VIDEO TESTING COLAB NOTEBOOK
 https://colab.research.google.com/drive/1SIRThv_Fhz5Ru_rPND5GkwAC135cIOG5?usp=sharing

+## DETAILS
-The `modelnew.h5` file is the trained file, we trained it for 50 epochs only
+The `modelnew.h5` file is the trained file, we trained it for 50 epochs only.
+Feel free to use it.